giriaryan694-a11y/Chakra_Sound/README.md

 ![Screenshot](Screenshot.png)

 ## 🕉️ About the Project
-**Chakra_Sound** is a terminal-based vibrational healing tool that generates pure frequency tones corresponding to the seven chakras of the human energy system.
+**Chakra_Sound** is a terminal-based & web-based vibrational healing tool that generates pure frequency tones corresponding to the seven chakras of the human energy system.
 Each sound is tuned to resonate with a specific chakra — restoring balance, promoting mindfulness, and deepening your meditation experience.

 Built in Python with love and ancient wisdom 🌸